JuanLealTec/python-refresher/docs/08_nested_multiple_conditionals.md

         # Checked last (only if all 'if/elif' conditions were False).
         print("Grade C")
     ```
-    Key Takeaway: Using `elif` prevents subsequent conditions from being checked once a match is found, ensuring only one path runs.
+    Key Takeaway: Only the first `True` condition executes and the rest are skipped, ensuring only one path runs.

     ### 1.2.
 Nested Conditionals